kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 (iv) schema querying;
 (v) efficient storage of semi-structured data and URIs.
-GDBMSs that want to be competitive in terms of performance need to perfect this feature set and that's exactly what Kùzu aims to do!
+GDBMSs that want to be competitive in terms of performance need to perfect this feature set and that's exactly what Kuzu aims to do!

-- **Kùzu as the GDBMS for Graph Data Science**:
+- **Kuzu as the GDBMS for Graph Data Science**:
-One example application domain the Kùzu team is excited about is to be a usable, efficient, and scalable GDBMS of graph data science in the Python graph analytics ecosystem.
+One example application domain the Kuzu team is excited about is to be a usable, efficient, and scalable GDBMS of graph data science in the Python graph analytics ecosystem.
 Here we are looking at how DuckDB revolutionized tabular data science and want to repeat it in graph data science!

 ---

-This week, I presented Kùzu to the database community at the [CIDR 2023](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) conference in Amsterdam.
+This week, I presented Kuzu to the database community at the [CIDR 2023](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) conference in Amsterdam.
 For those who are not familiar with academic database conferences, CIDR brings together work from academia and industry to discuss recent research on systems aspects of database technology.
-Our paper was about Kùzu's goals and vision and its core query processor design for evaluating complex growing joins.
+Our paper was about Kuzu's goals and vision and its core query processor design for evaluating complex growing joins.
 We intentionally targeted CIDR for our paper because of its systems focus and we thought many system gurus would be there: the attendees included